ebanner/pynt/README.md

 - splits up code into cells so it's easy to evaluate small bits
 - sets up the state required to run code (by allowing you to attach notebooks to external processes)
-- takes code tucked away in namespaces (e.g. functions and loops) and promotes them to the global namespace so you can interact with them
+- takes code previously buried in various namespaces (e.g. functions and loops) and exposes them to the global namespace so you can interact with them

 ## Using pynt

-It is highly recommended that you familiarize yourself with [Emacs IPython Notebook (EIN)](http://millejoh.github.io/emacs-ipython-notebook/) first as pynt at its core is a tool to make working with EIN easier.
+It is highly recommended that you familiarize yourself with [Emacs IPython Notebook (EIN)](http://millejoh.github.io/emacs-ipython-notebook/) first as pynt, at its core, is a tool to make working with EIN easier.

 Once you have opened a python file and pynt mode is active, cursor over to the region of code you would like to dump into a notebook and hit `C-c C-s`.
+If you need to "re-dump" the code into the notebook then hit `C-c C-e`.

 If you want to attach a jupyter notebook to a running process, then run a command which hits the jupyter notebook code.
 Restart the jupyter notebook kernel with `C-c C-r` (`ein:notebook-restart-kernel-command`).
 When you see the message `ein: [info] Starting channels WS: ...` your notebook is attached!